 4. Stonewalling: This is when one partner shuts down or withdraws from the interaction.
 Unfortunately, this becomes a habit and issues that get swept under the rug are never resolved – leaving the partner who feels hurt even more resentful.

 Twitter, Facebook, and, movingpastdivorce.com.
 Terry’s award winning book Daughters of Divorce: Overcome the Legacy of Your Parents’ Breakup and Enjoy a Happy, Long-Lasting Relationship is available on her website.
+Her new book, The Remarriage Manual, is available for purchase from your favorite bookseller.

 I’d love to hear from you and answer your questions about relationships, divorce, marriage, and remarriage.
 Please ask a question here.
 Thanks!
 Terry